 The recent flurry of anti-semitic events includes minor offenses, such as swastikas plastered on cars, and more publicized incidents, like the UCLA response to Jewish student Rachel Beyda’s interest in running for a position on the student Judicial Board.
 Discrimination against the group is partly, as Rabbi Evan agrees, a consequence of the cross-campus battle over divestment.

-Students Supporting Israel (SSI) is a grassroots, student-funded and student-run organization founded by third year psychology major Eidan Shalom and second year biology major Ariel Dankner, that takes a different stance than that of members of the Hillel or those affiliated with Students for Justice in Palestine.
+Students Supporting Israel (SSI) is a grassroots, student-funded and student-run organization founded by and second year biology major Ariel Dankner and an anonymous third year student, that takes a different stance than that of members of the Hillel or those affiliated with Students for Justice in Palestine.
 In the eye of a political storm, the members of SSI support Israel and are against BDS.
-However, they do not take a stance on the political situation within the State of Israel and its government, according to Shalom.
+However, they do not take a stance on the political situation within the State of Israel and its government, according to the club’s founder.

 “We aren’t saying that divestment isn’t an important issue,” Danker said.
 “We just acknowledge the fact that the conflict overseas is something we can discuss, but can’t control.
 What we can control are the connections between individuals and cultures on our own campus.”